quietui/quiet/docs/docs/components/rating.md

 ### Using custom symbols

-To customize the symbols shown, use JavaScript to set the `getSymbol` property to a function that returns the HTML for each symbol.
+To customize the symbols shown, use JavaScript to set the `symbolFormatter` property to a function that returns the HTML for each symbol.
 The function will receive the `value` and `isSelected` arguments that you can use to customize the symbol based on specific values or whether the symbol is in the selected state.

 ```html {.example}
 <quiet-rating